avine/formation-angular-base/doc/course/public/04_tests.md

   - **pros:** easy to setup, easy to write, most usual way to write unit tests

-  - **cons:** does not make sure your component behave the way it should
+  - **cons:** does not make sure your component behaves the way it should

 - DOM testing

-  - **pros:** make sure your component behave exactly the way it should
+  - **pros:** make sure your component behaves exactly the way it should

   - **cons:** harder to setup, harder to write

-✅ Overall, **DOM testing is more robust**, but require more work to setup
+✅ Overall, **DOM testing is more robust**, but requires more work to setup

 <!-- separator-vertical -->